Alejogb1/job-board/blog-data/lovegraphicsline-drawing-implementation.md

 Notice how I repeated x1 and y1 at the end This closes the shape and that’s what we usually want when we work with shapes You will always see that pattern repeated.

-Alright next you might want to change how the line looks Its not just about coordinates you can control the line width and color too The `love.graphics.setLineWidth` function lets you control the thickness of line but again if you're working with pixel-perfect you wont get pixel-perfect lines because this is some sort of algorithm
+next you might want to change how the line looks Its not just about coordinates you can control the line width and color too The `love.graphics.setLineWidth` function lets you control the thickness of line but again if you're working with pixel-perfect you wont get pixel-perfect lines because this is some sort of algorithm

 Then you might think what about the line color of course we have to control the color and we control that with `love.graphics.setColor`.